ttsim-dev/ttsim/docs/geps/gep-03.md

       months: 0
   ```

-- Phase-in of age thresholds based on the birth month of the individual should be
+- Phase-in or phase-out of age thresholds based on the birth month of the individual
-  specified as type `birth_month_based_phase_in`.
-The parameter specification is the
+  should be specified as type `birth_month_based_phase_inout`.
+The parameter
-  same as for `birth_year_based_phase_in`, except that the `YYYY` entries are followed
+  specification is the same as for `birth_year_based_phase_inout`, except that the
-  by `MM` keys.
-The `MM` keys a have the following structure:
+  `YYYY` entries are followed by `MM` keys.
+The `MM` keys a have the following
+  structure:

   - `first_birthmonth_to_consider`: The birth month at which the lookup table starts
     (just choose some birthmonth that is far enough in the past).